git-lfs/git-lfs/docs/README.md

-# Git Media
+# Hawser

-Git Media is a system for handling large blobs in Git repositories.
+Hawser is a system for handling large blobs in Git repositories.
 Instead of saving the full content of a blob to Git, a pointer file with an ID is written.
-A Git Media client can use the ID in the pointer file to download the actual file from a Git Media server.
+A Hawser client can use the ID in the pointer file to download the actual file from a Hawser server.

 * The Client
   * [Specification](spec.md)